Skip to main content

 Overall Workload

-You overall workload consists of class contact hours, around 15 hours of independent learning and assessment activity and any field trips which may take place.
+You overall workload consists of class contact hours (Guided Learning), Independent Study, and assessment activity and any field trips which may take place.

 Academic Support